 What’s less emphasized are the important reasons why our gut makes stomach acid and what it’s essential for:

 - Neutralizing harmful pathogens that enter the body through food

 - Activating the enzyme pepsin for the breakdown of proteins

 - Aiding in the absorption of nutrients from your food

 Taking a medication to reduce stomach acid can leave your digestive system more vulnerable to candida overgrowth.
-In fact, according to a study in PubMed, candida populations in the mouth, esophagus, stomach, and upper small intestine were greatly increased in individuals taking acid-suppressing therapy, including both PPIs and H2 blockers.
+In fact, according to one study, candida populations in the mouth, esophagus, stomach, and upper small intestine were greatly increased in individuals taking acid-suppressing therapy, including both PPIs and H2 blockers.
 Those individuals were shown to also be more vulnerable to candida infections and the reoccurrence of them.